Do I Qualify?

 What is Cannabinoid Hyperemesis Syndrome?

-Cannabinoid Hyperemesis Syndrome, or CHS, is a condition seen in regular cannabis users that leads to repeated cycles of severe nausea, vomiting, and dehydration.
+Cannabinoid hyperemesis syndrome, or CHS, is a condition seen in heavy-using or frequent cannabis users that leads to repeated cycles of severe nausea, vomiting, and dehydration.
 The syndrome was first documented in 2004 when doctors noticed these symptoms in patients who used cannabis heavily.

 Although cannabis is often used to help with nausea, in the case of CHS, it has the opposite effect.
 A 2021 study suggests that while CHS is relatively rare, its occurrence is becoming more common as cannabis use increases globally.
 However, it’s estimated to affect only a small percentage of daily cannabis users, making it a fascinating subject for further research.